 Accommodations & meals

 While you're welcome to bring a tent, most WWOOFers prefer to sleep in a very large apartment in the basement of the farmhouse (cool in the summer, warm in the winter!) which has its own bathroom and a kitchen space.
 Accommodations are simple but decent, comparable to a youth hostel.
 We supply single beds with mattresses (there is one double bed) and can loan you linens/towel/blankets.
-Remember to pack shampoo, sun screen, insect repellent, etc. since the nearest store is in Spoleto.
+Remember to pack shampoo, sun screen, insect repellent, medications, etc. since the nearest store and pharmacy are in Spoleto.